 When teams are truly connected to an operationalized purpose, that in itself can be a significant driver of performance – when a flight attendant sees herself not only as a person who serves others on a flight but as one who connects others to what matters (their families, jobs, careers) she will be likely to pay more attention to what she says and does to serve others better.

 OKRs, KPIs, Scrum, and Agile project management are optimal when aligned to a growth culture exemplified by the company’s values.
 Decisions taken during the deployment of any of these methodologies, or a combination thereof, should be filtered through the company’s or teams’ value system to ensure validity and alignment.
 E.G., ‘Can we execute this project according to our internal definition of INTEGRITY and with a high degree of EXCELLENCE (our core values)

-To understand more about other Agile methodologies such as Scrum , visit:
+Click here to understand more about other agile methodologies such as Scrum

 Traditional functions and Agile Teams

 Traditional functions of the organization can also complement all Agile methodologies and goal-setting frameworks when layers of bureaucracy are removed.
 All departments do not have to transform to ‘Agile’ during a transformation from a traditional organization to an Agile organization.

 For example, the IT, software development, and HR departments may transform into Agile teams and working methods.
 In contrast, the finance department can function as expected.
 Still, close communication and collaboration between the abovementioned teams and the finance department must break down the usual layers of bureaucracy to ensure a high speed of applying the necessary financial resources to Agile projects.
 Here are some new ways of working becoming more prevalent in organizations

 The above must be underpinned by an Agile mindset and new ways of working at the organization’s strategic level.
 Full stakeholder buy-in into Agile methodologies is only possible when the top layers of management commit to and partakes in immersive learning experiences of Agile.